Texas's 30th congressional district

 Texas's 30th congressional district of the United States House of Representatives covers much of the city of Dallas and other parts of Dallas and Tarrant counties (primarily black- and Hispanic-majority areas).
-The district contains the University of North Texas at Dallas, UNT Law, and Texas Women's University at Dallas.
+The district contains the University of North Texas at Dallas, UNT Law, and Texas Woman's University at Dallas.
 The 30th district is also home to Dallas Love Field airport and University of Texas Southwestern Medical Center.

 The current Representative from the 30th district is Democrat Jasmine Crockett, who has represented the district since 2023.
+She succeeded longtime representative Eddie Bernice Johnson, who had served since 1993.

+With a Cook Partisan Voting Index rating of D+25, it is one of the most Democratic districts in Texas.